borntofrappe/game-development/Games/Mazes/README.md

 ## Wilson Algorithm

 Instead of a purely random walk, such as the one described in the previous algorithm, Wilson's approach leverages a loop-erased random walk.
-It has the same benefit of Aldous Broder, in being unbiased, but is suffers from a similar drawback, being slow.
+It has the same benefit of Aldous Broder, in being unbiased, but is suffers from a similar drawback, being slow (technically slow to start, as will be explained briefly).

 You can break down the algorithm's logic in two phases: